 Ibisevic thought the shock that followed Trump’s election was due to the fact that LC students were not paying attention to the huge portion of the country that shares Trump’s ideologies.

 “I thought people needed to stop ignoring the fact that so many people in this country stand behind him,” Ibisevic said.
 “It was so easy to dismiss half of the country.
-If liberals could understand why people support him and think like him, maybe you would have a better society.
-I was angry to be part of the group that was against him just because I felt like so many of them weren’t able to get out of their bubble.”
+If liberals could understand why people support him and think like him, maybe you would have a better society.”

-Ibisevic was part of the International Affairs Symposium in 2017, the semester after the election.
-The committee invited Jessica Vaughan, policy director for right-wing Center for Immigration Studies (labeled a hate group by the Southern Poverty Law Center), to speak at the Symposium.
+Ibisevic was on the International Affairs Symposium committee in 2017, the semester after the election.
+The committee invited Jessica Vaughan who is a policy director for right-wing Center for Immigration Studies (labeled a hate group by the Southern Poverty Law Center), to speak at the Symposium.

 “There was so much backlash, even from professors,” Ibisevic said.
 “They were not providing the space to get to know the other side when we are living in the age when this is so crucial.
 This is an educational institution and you’re preventing people from being exposed to what a huge portion of America thinks and to engage with someone who thinks those things.”

 Conservative ideology is prevalent in Bosnia, so Ibisevic engages with people with different opinions than her whenever she goes back home.

 “I decrease how radical my views are when I go back to Bosnia,” Ibisevic said.
 “When we’re talking about women’s rights, I don’t even bring up equal pay, I’m just thinking about the basic right for a woman not to be catcalled.
 I feel like I have to change who I am politically when I’m back home.
 I get to really push myself when I’m here and be more radical than I am when I’m back home.”